Book Review : The Hundredth Queen

 I liked King’s writing style.
 It is very current and moves along at a great pace.
 She includes great imagery.
 The plot is driven by the characters, which is my favorite kind of plot.

-I didn’t like the tone of the story.
 The gods’ will has been twisted and the nature of Tarek is particularly gross.
-There are little comments, such as, his gift to his new wife is the first night they spend together they will be alone.
-After that he will always have multiple women present for any intimate encounter.
+There are little comments, such as his gift to his new wife is the first night they spend together they will be alone.
+After that, he will always have multiple women present for intimate encounters.
 He is bloodthirsty, to watch the women kill and hurt each other.
 His idea of love is twisted.
-I felt oily reading some of the scenes.
 It is also gregariously violent.
 The women are required to kill each other, and there are some brutal scenes.
 Sisterhood has gone awry.

 The Queen’s Poisoner (Kingfountain series) by Jeff Wheeler